 The Nova Scotia Quality of Life Initiative will advance a shared framework for measuring and improving the daily lives of everyday Nova Scotians.
-It is a framework that places value on our economic, social, environmental and cultural goals.

-The first phase of this initiative involves the release of a province-wide Quality of Life Index measuring trends across 60 indicators between 1994 and 2014.
+The first phase of this initiative involved the release of a province-wide Quality of Life Index measuring trends across 60 indicators between 1994 and 2014.
 It also describes how we've performed as a province compared to Canada over that time.

-Spring 2019: Nova Scotia Quality of Life Survey Launch
+April 29th, 2019: Nova Scotia Quality of Life Survey Launch